-Montreal is the world’s second largest francophone city after Paris, and is a mosaic of distinct ethnic communities and cultures.
-The city is alive with activities both day and night, and is well-known for its architecture, art galleries, museums, festivals, boutiques, haute couture, markets, cafés and fine dining from around the world.
-Popular tourist attractions include Vieux Montréal with its cobbled streets, historic Marché Bonsecours with its boutique shops and galleries, Notre Dame Basilica, Pointe-à-Callière Museum of Archeology, Montreal Science Centre, the activities at the Old Port of Montréal, St Joseph’s Oratory, Montreal Museum of Fine Art, Mont Royal Park, Space for Life (Jardin botanique, Rio Tinto Alcan Planetarium), the Olympic Park and Stadium, Île Ste Hélène and Parc Jean-Drapeau, La Ronde Amusement Park, Quartier des Spectacles, Lachine Canal National Historic Site, the Lachine Rapids, the Underground City and Jean Talon and Atwater Markets.
+Montréal is the world’s second largest francophone city after Paris, and is a mosaic of distinct ethnic communities and cultures.
+The city is alive with activities both night and day, and is well-known for its art galleries, museums, festivals, boutiques, haute couture, architecture, markets, cafés and fine dining from diverse nationalities.
+Popular tourist attractions include: Old Montréal with its heritage and cobbled streets, Notre Dame Basilica, Mont Royal Park, Space for Life (Jardin botanique, Rio Tinto Alcan Planetarium), activities at the Old Port of Montréal, St Joseph’s Oratory, Jean Talon and Atwater Markets, Montréal Museum of Fine Art, Olympic Park and Stadium, Pointe-à-Callière Museum of Archeology, Montréal Science Centre, historic Marché Bonsecours with boutique shops and galleries, Île Ste Hélène and Parc Jean-Drapeau, La Ronde Amusement Park, Montréal’s Underground City, Quartier des Spectacles, Lachine Canal National Historic Site and Lachine Rapids.

 |Diana Averill-Bates, PhD

 COSC 2023 Chair

 Université du Québec à Montréal

 COSC 2023 Co-chair